minstrelzxm/seg2105_Final_Project_SuperMario/README.md

 7. press Avilibilities (the right one) to enter the time schedule and enter time with checkbox.
 8. done.
 (The unit test is included)

+delieverable 4:
+We used firebase as the database in delieverable 4.
+The password is encrypted as marking schema asked in the login system.
+The final report is included inside the Git.

 https://github.com/minstrelzxm/seg2105_Final_Project_SuperMario.git

 Build Status